jluningp/smlnj-obscure-tutorials/pretty-printer.md

 ...
 ```

-`CompilerPPTable.install_pp` takes in a path to a (monomorphic) type, a pretty printing function which takes in a stream and a
+`CompilerPPTable.install_pp` takes in a path to a (monomorphic, generative) datatype, a pretty printing function which takes
-value of that type and prints it, and adds that pretty printer to the pretty printing table.
-Whenever a value of
+in a stream and a value of that type and prints it, and adds that pretty printer to the pretty printing table.
-that type is typed into the REPL, this pretty printer will be looked up in the pretty printing table and called.
+Whenever a value of that type is typed into the REPL, this pretty printer will be looked up in the pretty printing table
+and called.

 `PrettyPrint.string` is the primary method of creating a pretty printer.
 It should be called from within the
 pretty printing function with the string that should be output for that input value.